Dimtemp/PowerShell-training/105b-get-member.md

 # Diving deeper with Get-Member
 In this chapter we're going to investigate objects and their output.
 The Get-Member command will help us with that.
-Notice that Get-Member is a command that can help us to determine object or output specifics, it's hardly ever used in a script.
+Notice that while Get-Member is a command that can help us to determine object or output specifics, it's hardly ever used in a script.
 In other words: use Get-Member to investigate and learn how things works.
-Optionally apply what you've learned in a script.
+After that, you can apply what you've learned in a script.

 ## Task 1: Diving into string objects
 1. Enter this command to display a simple message: ```'hello, world'```